Best Electric Guitars for Beginners: Top 10 Picks

 Neck: Playability and Feel

-The neck is where your hands interact most directly with the guitar, making its feel paramount for playability.
+The neck is where hands interact most directly with the guitar, making its feel paramount for playability.

-• Woods: Maple is very common for necks due to its stability and bright tone, often paired with a maple or rosewood fretboard.
+• Woods: Maple is common for necks due to its stability and bright tone, often paired with a maple or rosewood fretboard.
 Mahogany necks offer warmth and are typically found on Gibson-style guitars.

 • Neck Shapes: These describe the profile of the back of the neck.